 Social engineering is usually combined with any of the above-listed threats to make you click on suspicious links, pseudo-CTAs, etc.

 Thankfully, there’s a net for any fish and cyber attack prevention is no different.
-Now that we’ve deconstructed the importance of cybersecurity in business and the different kinds of malicious threats, let’s now see what security systems you can implement today:
+Now that we’ve deconstructed the importance of cybersecurity in business and the different kinds of malicious threats, let’s now see what security systems you can implement today (another, bonus one, being using the services of a cybersecurity consulting company):

 1. Network Security